Chickery's Travels

 Leander / NW Austin KOA Holiday

-We love KOAs and often stay at them when we’re on the road.
-Our friends Tony & Melissa Flammia, Hippie & The Tech, recommended this one just outside of Austin.
+We love KOAs and often stay at them when we’re traveling.
+Tony & Melissa Flammia recommended this one just outside of Austin.

-“The Leander KOA was not only a clean park with many amenities but the location location location!
-It is nestled in the country right off of highway 183 which can take you to downtown Austin within 20 minutes.
-You’re also a few miles from a Whole Foods, Starbucks, Target, and more.”
+“The Leander KOA was not only a clean park with many amenities, but the best feature was its location, location, location!
+It is nestled in the countryside, just off Highway 183, which can take you to downtown Austin within 20 minutes.
+You’re also a few miles from Whole Foods, Starbucks, Target, and more.”

 The Leander KOA Holiday is nestled in the country right off of highway 183 which can take you to downtown Austin within 20 minutes.
 With large sites and all the usual amenities, it is a great location for your RV travels.